moroz/hatarake/app/views/pages/tos.en.html.md

     a. the breach of important regulations of the Terms of Service by a User or Service Recipient,

-    b. if the Service Provider obtains reliable and legitimate information, that the name of an Account is indecent, or violates the law, personality rights of third parties, or the legitimate interest of the Service Provider,
+    b. if the Service Provider obtains reliable and legitimate information, that the name of an Account is indecent, illegal, or violates the personality rights of third parties or the legitimate interest of the Service Provider,

     c. if a User or Service Recipient publishes any material that violates the law in force,